 HIV self-test kits can also be purchased directly from the manufacturer (BioLytical Laboratories Inc.) and delivered to an individual’s home, if needed.
 For more information on purchasing HIV self-test kits, please visit: www.insti.com/hiv-self-test/.

-HIV Self-Testing Resources:
+HIV Self-Testing Patient Resources: